American Landmark: The Star Spangled Banner

 The Star Spangled Banner on display at the Smithsonian

-While the war concluded with essentially no change in the territorial status quo, significant battles were fought and both sides experienced devastating defeats.
-The British occupied the new American capital city of Washington, D.C. and burned the White House and Capitol Building.
-The Americans in turn decimated a British force at the Battle of New Orleans.
+While the war ended with no change in the territorial status quo, significant battles were fought and both sides experienced devastating defeats.
+The British occupied the new American capital of Washington, D.C., and burned the White House and Capitol Building.
+The Americans, in turn, decimated a British force at the Battle of New Orleans.

 A young attorney named Francis Scott Key witnessed the attack on fort McHenry from a boat just outside Baltimore Harbor.
 When the dust cleared on the morning of September 14, 1814 he was so moved by the sight of the American flag flying high over the fort that he composed a poem to capture his emotions.

 The Star-Spangled Banner is a song adapted from Key's poem, which serves as the National Anthem of the United States of America.
 His words are now familiar to every American:

 "O say can you see, by the dawn’s early light, What so proudly we hail’d at the twilight’s last gleaming, Whose broad stripes and bright stars through the perilous fight O’er the ramparts we watch’d were so gallantly streaming?
 And the rocket’s red glare, the bombs bursting in air, Gave proof through the night that our flag was still there, O say does that star-spangled banner yet wave O’er the land of the free and the home of the brave?"

 The flag that was still there, the Star Spangled Banner that inspired the words of our National Anthem, is now a treasure of the collection at the Smithsonian National Museum of American History in Washington, D.C.
 This American Landmark occupies a sacred place in the history of our nation.

 On May 12, 1784, the United States and Great Britain exchanged ratified copies of the Treaty of Paris in the French capital, where it had been negotiated.
 The American Revolutionary War had officially come to a close.